 Applicant will update rules and add curfew time of 10:00 pm (Quiet time).
 Reviews of Township enforcement and public complaint guidelines provided by S. Kopriva, Zoning Administrator/Consultant.

 (M/S) B. Hawkins/J. Merchant Motion to approve SUP 2022-04 with the following conditions that the occupants limited to 5, vehicles limited to 2 plus one trailer for overnight parking to be parked on the east side of home, with an updated condition that the applicant will provide an updated list of rules to include no fireworks.
 No further discussion.
-Roll Call Vote: B. Budros – yes, B. Hawkins – yes, D. Walker – yes, J. Merchant – yes, L. Carlton – yes.
+Roll Call Vote: B. Budros – yes, B. Hawkins – yes, D. Walker – yes, J. Merchant – yes, L. CARLETON – yes.
 Passed 5-0.

 (M/S) B. Hawkins/B. Budros motion to recommend to the Torch Lake Township Board to place a moratorium on short term rental to remove short term rentals from Village Business until such time we can review the master plan and make consistent.
 Vote passed 4-1 with J. Merchant voting no.